MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 The only difference between `do_something1` and `do_something2` is that `do_something2` is decorated by `@new_thread`.
-So when executing `do_something2`, it won\'t lag the following execution of MCDR like `do_something1` since `do_something2` will execute on another thread
+So when executing `do_something2`, it won't lag the following execution of MCDR like `do_something1` since `do_something2` will execute on another thread

-About the returned value of the decorated function, it\'s a `FunctionThread` object.
+About the returned value of the decorated function, it's a `FunctionThread` object.
 Inherited from `Thread`, it has 1 extra method comparing to the `Thread` class: